New RMN Base in Bintulu Soon

 A close up of the Samalaju deep port.
 The area on the left is not developed and likely the site for the new RMN base.

 Perhaps, our Sarawakian readers – Nimitz and Taib- could chimed on this.
-It is likely as the other parts of the industrial park were already taken up by various industries, the RMN housing (quarters) will have to be built adjacent to the park.
+It is likely as the other parts of the industrial park were already taken up by various industries, the RMN housing complex (quarters) will have to be built adjacent to the park.

 Model of the LMS Batch 2 at the RMN booth at DSA 2024.
 Malaysian Defence picture.